Group Exercise for Day 1 Topic 1

-This is essentially the game two truths and a lie where the goal isn’t just to identify the lie but what their body did that made you think it was a lie.
+This is essentially the game “two truths and a lie.”
+However, here the goal isn’t just to identify the lie, but what their body did that made you think it was a lie.
 Whether or not you guess the right answer doesn’t matter here.
-What matters is identify what communicates a lie and what communicates truth.
+What matters is that we identify what communicates a lie and what communicates truth.

-Option 1: Choose 1 player to be “it”.
+Option 1: Choose one player to be “it.”
 That person should think of and memorize three phrases that they can repeat exactly in their mind.
 One phrase should be untrue and the other two should be true.

-Option 2: Choose 1 player to be “it”.
-That person should think of and memorize 3 phrases that they can repeat exactly in their mind.
+Option 2: Choose one player to be “it.”
+That person should think of and memorize three phrases that they can repeat exactly in their mind.
 All three phrases should be false.
-The person that is “it” will choose 2 of the phrases they want to communicate as “true” and one as “false”.
+The person that is “it” will choose two of the phrases they want to communicate as “true” and one as “false”.

-Round 3: Sung to a popular song of their choice version : Now the person who is “it” must sing the statements to the tune of a melody they know well.
-For example: it might be twinkle twinkle little star.
-The key isn’t to make it fit well with the melody as much as it is to introduce the challenge of having the pitch and during pre-determined.
+Round 3: Sung to a popular song of choice Version : Now the person who is “it” must sing the statements to the tune of a melody they know well.
+For example: it might be “Twinkle Twinkle Little Star.”
+The objective isn’t to make it fit well with the melody so much as it is to introduce the challenge of having the pitch and timing pre-determined.
 Did their body language change?
 What is more or less convincing?
 If so, why?
-Where they more or less successful in communicating truth and lies?
+Were they more or less successful in communicating truth and lies?
 What made their delivery believable or not believable?

-Example: “Round one – with each phrase they seemed to think their eyes were darting all over the place.
+Example: “Round 1: with each phrase their eyes were darting all over the place.
 This made it so I didn’t believe any of the phrases she thought were true.”